How To Prepare Yourself For Test Case Writing [Productivity Tips]

 • Have you received the screen prototypes for all the features to be tested?

-• Are you comfortable in writing test cases which are testable and traceable throughout the testing life cycle?
+• Are you comfortable writing test cases that are testable and traceable throughout the testing life cycle?

 • Do you have the required skillset and domain knowledge to test the application under test?